 For fish, six studies with six different fish species were available for sodium chlorate.
-The studies using freshwater fish followed EPA OPP 72-1 guideline for the rainbow trout (Oncorhynchus mykiss) and bluegill (Lepomis macrochirus), OECD TG 203 for zebrafish (Brachydanio rerio) and fathead minnow (Pimephales promelas) and in house protocol for Japanese rice fish (Oryzias latipes).
+The studies using freshwater fish followed EPA OPP 72-1 guideline for the rainbow trout (Oncorhynchus mykiss) and bluegill (Lepomis macrochirus), OECD TG 203 for zebrafish (Brachydanio rerio) and fathead minnow (Pimephales promelas) and an in-house test protocol for Japanese rice fish (Oryzias latipes).
 The test using marine fish Cyprinodon variegatus was performed according to EPA OPP 72-3.
-In all six studies 96-h LC50 values of > 1000 mg/L were reported for sodium chlorate.
-On a molecular weight basis this would be > 1151 mg/L for potassium chlorate.
+In all six studies a 96-h LC50 values of > 1000 mg/L were reported.

-For sodium chlorate, two acute toxicity studies with Daphnia magna following EPA OPP 72-2 and one study for marine crustacea Mysidopsis bahia following in-house method were available.
-In all three studies, a 48-h EC/LC50 value of >1000 mg/L were reported. for sodium chlorate.
-On a molecular weight basis this would be > 1151 mg/L for potassium chlorate.
+For sodium chlorate, two acute toxicity studies with Daphnia magna following EPA OPP 72-2 and one study for marine crustacea Mysidopsis bahia following an in-house method were available.
+In all three studies a 48-h EC/LC50 value of >1000 mg/L were reported.

-Three acute toxicity studies with three different algae species using sodium chlorate and two studies with two different marine algae species using potassium chlorate were available.
-For sodium chlorate, the studies using fresh water green algae followed EPA OPP 122-2 for Pseudokirchneriella subcapitata and OECD TG 201 for Scenedesmus subspicatus, while the test using marine algae S. costatum was carried out according to ISO 10253 guideline.
-For the potassium chlorate, both tests followed an in-house protocol but using different marine algae, Dunaliella tertiolecta and Nitzschia closterium.
-The lowest acute endpoint for algae is 72h E_bC50 of 129 mg/L for P. subcapitata using sodium chlorate the lowest endpoint for algae is a 72h E_rC50 of 147 mg/L for N. closterium.
+Three acute toxicity studies with three different algae species using sodium chlorate and two studies with two different algae species using potassium chlorate were available.
+For sodium chlorate, the studies using fresh water green algae followed EPA OPP 122-2 for Pseudokirchneriella subcapitata and OECD TG 201 for Scenedesmus subspicatus, while the test using marine algae Skeletonema costatum was carried out according to ISO 10253 guideline.
+For potassium chlorate, both tests followed an in-house protocol but using different marine algae, Dunaliella tertiolecta and Nitzschia closterium.
+The lowest acute endpoint for algae is 72h EbC50 of 129 mg/L for P. subcapitata using sodium chlorate, while in the case of potassium chlorate the lowest endpoint for algae is 72h ErC50 of > 735 mg/L for N. closterium.

-There was only one study following OECD TG 221 available using sodium chlorate for aquatic plants with the lowest value for acute toxicity to freshwater plant of 7-d EC{50} value of 73.7 mg/L (84.8 mg/L for potassium chlorate based on a molecular weight) based on biomass growth for Lemna minor.
+There was only one study following OECD TG 221 available using sodium chlorate for aquatic plants with the lowest value for acute toxicity to freshwater plant of 7-d $EC{50}$ value of 73.7 mg/L based on biomass growth for Lemna minor.